Gurkamal27/Load-Duration-Curve-Tool/README.md

 #### What do i input for itterations?

-the itterations variable refers to the itterations per hour, a variable of 12 would mean that there are 12 itterations within a 60 minute period.
-12 itterations relates to a dataset of 5 minute data
+The "iterations" variable represents the sampling rate, where a value of 12 means the data is sampled 12 times per hour, yielding 5-minute data intervals.
+The sampling rate affects data accuracy, with a higher rate leading to more detailed analysis of electricity demand patterns.
+The ability to adjust the sampling rate provides flexibility in data collection and analysis.
 ## Installation

 Required Modules